booking new client work for october

 Your repo

-Keep the system, or keep us involved after launch.
+Keep the system and runbook, or keep us involved after launch.

-A useful implementation needs context, permissions, failure handling, and a place in the existing process.
-The model can be the smallest part of the build.
+A useful implementation needs approved data, permissions, integrations, business rules, evaluation, failure handling, and a place in the existing job.
+A model call alone does not provide any of them.

 We start where the cost or delay is visible.
-If the current systems are sound, we integrate with them.
-If the data or handoffs are unreliable, we fix only what the new workflow needs.
+Sound systems stay.
+Weak data or handoffs get only the repair needed to make this workflow reliable.

-A strong first use case repeats often, costs enough to notice, and has an owner who can tell good output from bad.
+A strong first use case repeats, costs enough to notice, and has an owner who can tell a good result from a bad one.

 The same manual work comes back every week

-People gather the same inputs, apply the same rules, prepare the same output, and chase the same approvals.
+People gather the same inputs, apply the same rules, prepare the same output, and chase the same approvals each week.

 People copy data between systems

-Important context moves through copy and paste, spreadsheets, email, or someone’s memory.
+Important context moves through copy and paste, spreadsheets, email, or one person’s memory.

 The demo never became part of the job